-Do: Do not: • Contact the Designated Safeguarding Officer at the ISTD.
-Intervene in any way that might place yourself, the person, or other vulnerable • If the Designated Safeguarding Officer is not available, contact the Deputy Designated Safeguarding Officer or the Safeguarding in Dance Specialist. people at risk of harm. • If an adult at risk has been or is in danger of being significantly harmed, contact Adult Social Services. • If you believe a crime has been committed, contact the Police. • Seek medical help if needed urgently.
-Inform the doctor of any suspicions you have. • Take whatever practical steps you can to ensure that the employee/member is kept apart from people who could be at risk of harm while the concern is being investigated.
+- Contact the Designated Safeguarding Officer at the ISTD. - If the Designated Safeguarding Officer is not available, contact the Deputy Designated Safeguarding Officer or the Safeguarding in Dance Specialist. - If an adult at risk has been or is in danger of being significantly harmed, contact Adult Social Services. - If you believe a crime has been committed, contact the Police. - Seek medical help if needed urgently.
+Inform the doctor of any suspicions you have. - Take whatever practical steps you can to ensure that the employee/member is kept apart from people who could be at risk of harm while the concern is being investigated.